 Although our vegan Bhuna recipe is not technically authentically Indian, it does capture the delicious flavours of a veggie Bhuna that we have come to love and is perfect for at home Take-Out or Fake-Away meals.

-Serving suggestion: Enjoy with rice and warm chapatis.
+12. Serving and garnish suggestions: Enjoy with rice and warm chapatis.

 A garnish of fresh coriander [cilantro], sliced spring onions [green onions], fresh red or green chilli's for those who like extra heat, and perhaps a sprinkle of toasted desiccated coconut, are all very tasty and compliment the flavours of the veggie Bhuna.